 They’ve also been linked countless times to many degenerative and aging diseases, such as heart disease, diabetes and cancer.

 Furthermore, if you’re child is eating a large volume of sugar and white carbs (the beige diet), there isn’t a great deal of space in their day for anything healthy.

 In usual day to day life, there’s always many outside opportunities to treat your child.

 The ice cream van at the park, birthday parties, playdates, picnics and holidays.
 Most kids get offered some sort of pudding as part of their school dinner.
 So they certainly don’t need us offering them more at home.

-When I introduced this NO SUGAR policy, I won’t lie, it was hard at first.
+When I introduced this NO SUGAR policy on Monday to Friday, I won’t lie, it was hard at first.

 I was met with some resistance.

 But very quickly they got accustomed to it, and now even ask for veggies and dips when they’re hungry.

 It also gives them the opportunity to get creative in the kitchen.
 They often make the dips themselves or enjoy blending up various smoothie concoctions.